 About me

-I am a global change ecologist and biogeographer, currently working in the EDGE LAB at Department of Biological & Environmental Sciences at University of Gothenburg.
+I am a global change ecologist and biogeographer, currently working in the EDGE LAB at Department of Biological & Environmental Sciences at University of Gothenburg, and affiliated with the Gothenburg Global Biodiversity Centre (GGBC).

 My research focuses on understanding what drives the complex patterns of biodiversity change over time in mountain regions around the world.